12 Best Things To Do In Cainta, Philippines

 1. Splurge at Sta.
 Lucia East Grand Mall

 Filipinos do love their malls.
-If you want to shop ’til you drop, one of the best places for splurging in Cainta is at Sta.
+If you want to shop ’til you drop, then I’d suggest going to one of the best places for splurging in Cainta - Sta.
 Lucia East Grand Mall.
 Located along Marcos Highway, this attraction is one of the biggest malls in the province.
 It was established in 1991 and houses some of the best retail brands in the Philippines.
-It’s a one-stop-shop for your enjoyment.
+It’s a one-stop shop for your enjoyment.
 From restaurants to clothing stores, this is the ultimate location for retail therapy.

 Sta.
 Lucia East Grand Mall